Notifiable work for plumbing and drainage

 Public sector entities

-If you are a public sector entity, you can get the work assessed by a qualified and experienced person or apply to local government.
+If you are a public sector entity, you should ensure the permit work (design and its inspections) is independently assessed by a qualified and experienced person or apply to local government under a Form 1 development application